More details about this document

 Unique and Persistent Identifiers#

-To ensure the correct identification and traceability of resources over time, as well as to avoid duplicates during federation from multiple sources, it is necessary to establish a system of unique and persistent identifiers since the identifier (dct:identifier
+To ensure correct identification and traceability of resources over time, as well as to avoid duplicities during federation from multiple sources, it is necessary to establish a system of unique and persistent identifiers since the identifier (dct:identifier) is the property that allows unique and unambiguous identification of the dataset.

 Convention 06